Full SDK

 Step 3: Start the checkout process

-You will start the checkout process.
-To do it, use the function yuno.startCheckout
+To start the checkout, you'll use the function yuno.startCheckout

 Parameter | Description |